The strong K\"unneth theorem for topological periodic cyclic homology: Conditional convergence of the lefthand spectral sequence (Proof of Lemma )

 Since the map is induced by maps of rings and modules, we get a homomorphism of spectral sequences.
 Since the isomorphism $\CC_{*,*}\otimes \pi_{*}Z\iso \pi^{\Gr}_{*,*}Z$ of Theorem~\ref{thm:CCT} or Proposition~\ref{prop:CCfg} is induced by the same map $\pi_{*}Z\to \pi^{\Gr}_{*,*}T^{M}Z$ as in Hypothesis~\ref{hyp:gr0}, the induced map on $E^{2}$-terms

 is the evident isomorphism. \end{proof}

-\section{Conditional convergence of the lefthand spectral sequence\\ (Proof of Lemma~\ref{lem:lhss})}
+\section{Conditional convergence of the lefthand spectral sequence\sbreak (Proof of Lemma~\ref{lem:lhss})}

 We employ the terminology of Section~\ref{sec:filtmod}.
-In this terminology, Lemma~\ref{lem:lhss} is precisely the assertion that the filtered spectrum $T^{M}_{*}X\sma_{T^{M}_{*}A}TY'$ is conditionally convergent.
-The proof relies on the following property, specific to perfect fields of finite characteristic.
-In it $i_{*}$ denotes the point set functor from orthogonal spectra to orthogonal $\bT$-spectra left adjoint to the forgetful functor.
+In this terminology, Lemma~\ref{lem:lhss} is precisely the assertion that the filtered spectrum $T^{M}_{*}X\sma_{T^{M}_{*}\!A}TY'$ is conditionally convergent.
+The proof relies properties specific to perfect fields of finite characteristic.

+As indicated in Section~\ref{sec:filtmod}, our homotopical work is in the Borel equivariant stable category, where we can specify an object as an orthogonal spectrum indexed on $\{\bR^{n}\}$ with a (point-set) $\bT$-action.
+We denote by $i_{*}Hk$ the Eilenberg-Mac~Lane spectrum $Hk$ (indexed on $\{\bR^{n}\}$) with the trivial action.
+For any fixed model of $Hk$ as a commutative ring orthogonal spectrum, the augmentation map $N^{\cy}(Hk)\to i_{*}Hk$ is a point-set map of commutative ring orthogonal spectra with $\bT$-action, in particular making $i_{*}Hk$ an $N^{\cy}(Hk)$-module.
+On the point-set level the map is induced by the multiplication map $Hk\sma \dotsb \sma Hk\to Hk$, or viewing $N^{\cy}(Hk)$ as the tensor $i_{*}Hk\otimes \bT$ in the point-set category of commutative ring orthogonal spectra with $\bT$-action, it is induced by the map of $\bT$-spaces $\bT\to \bT/\bT$.
+The following proposition is specific to the case of perfect fields of finite characteristic.